Home |

 will moor Mane Tua Sane with the other boats.
 I'm not

-sure how he spends his time, although on a good day he'll
+sure how he spends his time, although on a good day he may

 catch a mackerel or similar for the villa kitchen.